The United Graduate School of Agricultural Sciences, Ehime University

 Curriculum Policy

 The United Graduate School of Agricultural Sciences, Ehime University (UGAS-EU) offers three majors: Bioresource Production Science, Applied Bioresource Science, and Life Environment Conservation Science.
-These majors provide education for researchers to attain advanced knowledge and skills that will enable them to play an important role both locally and globally.
+These majors provide education for researchers to attain advanced knowledge and skills that enables them to play an important role both locally and globally.

-In all courses, students are thoroughly evaluated through written examinations, oral examinations, and reports based on objective evaluation criteria.
+In all course subjects, students are thoroughly evaluated through written examinations, oral examinations, and reports based on objective evaluation criteria.

-Statistical data obtained from class questionnaires and graduate questionnaires will be analyzed to verify the effectiveness of research and education in individual lesson subjects and curriculums, and to continually improve the curriculum.
+Statistical data obtained from class questionnaires and graduate questionnaires are analyzed to assess the effectiveness of individual course subjects and research and education within the curriculum, and to help continually improve the curriculum.